101011101001010/prometheus-node/README.md

-# Prometheus Node
+# Prometheus / Grafana Monitoring System - Remote Host Repository

-Docker Compose documentation can be found [in the wiki](https://github.com/101011101001010/prometheus-node/wiki).
+Server-side files can be found [in a separate repository](https://github.com/101011101001010/prometheus-grafana).

-Files for the Prometheus server can be found [here](https://github.com/101011101001010/prometheus-grafana).